Climbing in the Tatras

 Ice Climbing

-Is there anything more beautiful than climbing a frozen column, an ephemeral icicle, or a vertical curtain of ice?
+Is there anything more beautiful than climbing a frozen courtain, a delicate ice column, or a vertical ice wall?

-Ice climbing is an extraordinary experience – but also one of the most serious of its kinds.
+Ice climbing is an extraordinary experience – but it is also one of the most serious forms of climbing.

-Whether you are an advanced climber aiming for a dream icefall or a beginner wanting to start safely, I can help.
+Whether you are an advanced climber aiming for a dream icefall or a beginner wanting to start safely, I’ll be happy to help.

 - Kurtyka’s Couloir (WI4), Morskie Oko